 All runway edge and runway end lights fitted.

-There are no hangarage or engineering facilities for visiting aircraft.
-All aircraft will be parked on the grass, on the north side of Runway 14 and when proceeding to the runway will do so via the perimeter road and not the runway.
+There are no hangarage or engineering facilities and there is no AVGAS for visiting aircraft.
+All aircraft will be parked on the grass on the north/northeast side of Runway 14.
+Pilots are to vacate the parking area via the wooden gates and utilise the perimeter road.
+Under NO circumstances are Pilots to cross the aerodrome or runways.

-Pilots are to contact Lands End Tower frequency 120.255 before entering the Lands End Corridor when inbound to St. Mary's.
+Pilots are to contact Lands End Tower frequency 120.255 before entering the Lands End Radio Mandatory Zone (RMZ) when inbound to St. Mary's.

 Visual Reference Points